-- Provides advice to policy makers in the Department of Education and Skills and to the wider educational system.
+- Provides advice to policy makers in the Department of Education and to the wider educational system.

 We provide oral feedback to the school community at the end of these inspections and we provide a printed report which is published on our website.

-Address: Department of Education and Skills, Inspectorate Secretariat, Marlborough Street, Dublin 1.
+Address: Department of Education, Inspectorate Secretariat, Marlborough Street, Dublin 1.
 D01 RC96